 The 1-1/2 inches competition level bar of this equipment is made of beech wood.
 You will have 7 different height settings ranging from 38 inches to 56 inches.
 There are D-2 knobs that can be pulled to adjust the bar height easily.

 The gauge steel heavy tubes keep the equipment steady and ensure the safety of your little ones.
 It has round corners that are an additional benefit that will keep the gymnast safe.
-There are not any other Kip bars in the market yet that offer such feature.

 This cheap gymnastic bar could use a bigger limit when it comes to height adjustment.
 It might wobble but that is extremely rare.
 Overall a good product to invest in.
 Find out more details in our Junior Kip Bar review.